Markov Numbers In C++ - C++ Programming Tutorial

 Example:

-An implementation of Markov number generation in C++ requires recursive programming and a set to track distinct values.
+Developing a Markov number generator in C++ involves employing recursive techniques and utilizing a set data structure to store unique values.

 Pseudo code: